-Continuing with the FCPA statistical feast, this post follows the chronology of FCPA scrutiny to FCPA enforcement and highlights one of the most troubling policy issues when it comes to FCPA enforcement.
+Continuing with the 2018 FCPA statistical feast, this post follows the chronology of scrutiny to enforcement and highlights one of the most troubling policy issues when it comes to FCPA enforcement.

 That is – FCPA scrutiny simply lasts too long.
-Specifically, as highlighted below, 4.5 years was the median length of time companies that resolved FCPA enforcement actions in 2017 were under scrutiny.
-(See here for the prior post highlighting that 4.25 years was the media length of time companies that resolved FCPA enforcement actions in 2016 were under scrutiny).
+Specifically, as highlighted below, 4.25 years was the approximate median length of time companies that resolved FCPA enforcement actions in 2018 were under scrutiny.

 Before highlighting the statistics, some general background.

 The DOJ/SEC have long recognized the problematic issues associated with long-protracted investigations.
 For instance, in this 2005 speech the DOJ’s then Assistant Attorney General of the Criminal Division stated: